libmapper/libmapper/doc/how_to_compile_and_run.md

 ### Architecture issues

-We have found that in some cases, especially on Mac OS X, there are programs that do not use the computer's native architecture.
-For example, Processing.org and Cycling 74's Max/MSP are 32-bit applications, even if you are running a 64-bit version of OS X.
+We have found that in some cases, especially on MacOS, there are programs that do not use the computer's native architecture.
+For example, Processing.org and Cycling 74's Max/MSP prior to v8 are 32-bit applications, even if you are running a 64-bit version of MacOS.
 Therefore after building libmapper, it _will not work_ with these programs.

-We recommend that on OS X you build a universal binary, since we have found it saves a lot of trouble later on.
+We recommend that on MacOS you build a universal binary, since we have found it saves a lot of trouble later on.
 Note that you must build universal binaries of liblo as well as libmapper.